Skip to main content

 What is a hybrid approach in accessibility?

 A hybrid approach combines automatic overlay (client-side JavaScript) with manual remediation from specialists.
 The overlay portion provides a quick start but does not solve deep HTML issues.
 The manual portion is higher quality but more expensive and slower.
-InclusiveWeb's DNS-proxy automatically fixes real HTML without manual work.
+Our approach is a third one: the audit shows the cause in the code and your developer fixes it.
+Autofix, which does this automatically, is currently in beta.